Boz Scaggs: Later career

-Scaggs took a long break from recording as he felt making music became a "career" and that music had "left him".
+Scaggs took a long break from recording as he felt making music had become a "career" and that music had "left him".
 He did attempt to make a new album in 1983, but "it didn't feel right".
 In 1985, he succumbed to feelings of anxiety and felt he had to get a record out as there was "something very big missing" in his life.

 Scaggs' next album, Other Roads, did not appear until 1988 due to Columbia rejecting the record as "they didn't feel they had a strong hit single", making Scaggs spend more time perfecting the album.
 "Heart of Mine", from Other Roads, is Scaggs' last top-40 hit as of 2018.
-Also in 1988, he opened the San Francisco nightclub, Slim's, and remained an owner of the venue until the club's closure in 2020.
+Also in 1988, he opened the San Francisco nightclub, Slim's, and remained the owner of the venue until the club's closure in 2020.

-From 1989 to 1992, Scaggs joined Donald Fagen, Phoebe Snow, Michael McDonald and others in the New York Rock and Soul Revue.

 In 1992, Scaggs performed at Toto's tribute concert for Jeff Porcaro, along with Don Henley, Donald Fagen, Eddie Van Halen, George Harrison, and Michael McDonald.

 His next solo release was the album Some Change in 1994.
 He issued Come On Home, an album of rhythm and blues, and My Time: A Boz Scaggs Anthology, an anthology, in 1997.

-In the summer of 1998 Boz went on tour as the opening act for Stevie Nicks.
+In the summer of 1998, Boz toured as the opening act for Stevie Nicks.